dsamala/tamagotchi-unitone/README.md

 # tamagotchi-unitone

 Objective:
-To create a working game using elements of HTML, CSS, JS, jQuery, and APIs/AJAX.
+To create a working game using elements of HTML, CSS, JS,and JQuery

 Process: